Fleek-PIatform/website/src/content/blog/changelog/20240311-changelog/index.md

 ## Application Credentials

-We’ve also now added the ability to create application credentials directly within the Fleek.xyz UI.
+We’ve also now added the ability to create application credentials directly within the Fleek UI.

 Anyone can now interact with the SDK directly from a client in a secure way, through whitelisted domains, allowing only those with the application credentials to access the specified domains.
 Creating and managing Application Credentials can be done in the `Application Credentials` tab within the settings of your Fleek project: